dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 ## Configuration Bits Editor

 The Configuration Bits Editor (pic18x_config_bit_editor.exe) is used to easily construct a custom configuration bits constant for a project.
 This constant is typically saved in its own include file in the project directory and included into the main source file:

 ~~~
 {$processor 'pic18f2520'}
 {$include 'pic18f2520_config_bits.inc'}
 ...
 ~~~

-The desired micro-controller is selected when a new include file is created.
+The desired micro-controller is selected when a new include file is first created.
 The initial version of the constant with standard default values appears in the Main tab.
-There is a tab for each configuration byte of the microcontroller and individual fields can be set using radio buttons.
+There is a tab for each configuration byte of the microcontroller and individual fields are set using radio buttons.

 ![](pic18x-user-guide/config-bit-editor.png){:hspace="50"}